Take Action Today

-Tassal, Huon and Petuna are the three big companies farming salmon in Tasmania’s oceans and supplying most of Australia's salmon.
-Yet shockingly, all three companies use antibiotics the World Health Organisation says they shouldn't.
-They refuse to disclose the amount of salmon poo they dump in our ocean and the amount of marine life that dies under farms.
+Tassal, Huon and Petuna are the three big companies producing feedlot salmon in Tasmania’s oceans and supplying most of Australia's salmon.
+They need to do better, and you can help make that happen.

 To Coles, Woolworths, IGA and Aldi Sustainability Managers,